monarch-initiative/sleep-apnea-clustering/README.md

   * Plots a line graph for connectivity, Dunn, silhouette vs. number of clusters (for different clusterings)

 At this point, pick a particular clustering method and number of clusters

-### 6. modelstat
-  Perform ANOVA and chi squared tests for clusters.